 When does my child need to file a tax return to report investment income?

 However, you may elect to report your child’s unearned income on your return.
 You and your child must meet certain conditions to qualify for this election.
-See IRS Publication 929—Tax Rules for Children and Dependents—for more information.
+See Instructions for Form 8814 for more information.

 The information provided is not intended as a source for tax, legal or accounting advice.
 Please consult with a legal and/or tax professional for specific information regarding your individual situation.